adoyle-h/neovim-config/doc/colors.md

 You can change the colors and highlights.

-## Change background, frontground, cursorline colors
+## The background, frontground, cursorline colors

 Change basic colors via `config.colors`.